-Hunkered below impossibly high cliffs, Cassis is an unpretentious port town that gives travelers a sunny break from their busy vacation.
+Hunkered below impossibly high cliffs, Cassis is an unpretentious yet lively port town that gives travelers a sunny break from their busy vacation.
 Two hours away from the fray of the Côte d'Azur, Cassis is a prettier, poor man's St-Tropez.
 Outdoor cafés line the small port on three sides, where boaters polish their teak as they chat up café clients.
 Cassis is popular with the French and close enough to Marseille to be busy on weekends and all summer.
 Come to Cassis to dine portside, swim in the glimmering-clear water, and explore its rocky inlets.

 At a Glance